 “They’re the person who guarantees there were no shortcuts taken along the way, that there was no mixing of meat and dairy, and certainly no pork or shellfish,” she adds.
 “It’s not whether someone blessed it or that it’s inherently healthier, it’s just supervised from start to finish.”

-While sufganiyot are found at plenty of non-kosher establishments around metro Atlanta, like Alon’s Bakery, Goldberg’s Fine Foods, Aziza, Revolution Doughnuts, and The General Muir, try one of these six spots for some of Atlanta’s best kosher-certified sufganiyot during Hanukkah this year.
+While sufganiyot are found at plenty of non-kosher establishments throughout metro Atlanta, including Daily Chew, Alon’s Bakery, Goldberg’s Fine Foods, Aziza, Revolution Doughnuts, The General Muir, and Best Bread Baking Company (known by the nickname “Eli Pita”,) try one of the following doughnut shops and markets for some of Atlanta’s best kosher-certified sufganiyot during Hanukkah this year.

 2211 Savoy Drive, Atlanta

 Located in a nondescript strip mall beside I-285 on the edge of Chamblee, Tip Top Kosher Market looks more like a convenience store than a grocery and restaurant.
-The market offers a huge selection of Israeli products and fresh pastries.
 Tip Top’s traditional sufganiyot are flown in straight from Israel and should be ordered a day or two in advance.
-While picking up that sufganiyot order, grab a few other items, like Israeli beer and snack foods, as well as salads and some of Tip Top’s incredible dairy products.
-Masks required.
+While picking up your sufganiyot order, grab a few other items, like imported beer and snack foods, as well as salads and some of Tip Top’s incredible dairy products.

 2566 Briarcliff Road NE, Atlanta